Cadragonit/Cadragonit/README.md

 ### Who are you?
 In terms of programming, I identify myself as some kind of a junior programmer.
 ### Why are you here?
 I like to code from time to time.
-More often when I have time and a good mood for a nice code jotting :]
+More often when I have time and a good mood for a nice coding :]
 ### Why dont you code then?
 <a href="#"><image height="42" src="https://cdn.pixabay.com/photo/2019%2F02%2F13%2F19%2F27%2Fwishing-3995110_1280.png"></a>, for now I have an allmost empty Github, yes.
 But I DO code in my friend's repo.
 Here it is: